Santa Clarita fire: Firefighters gain control of 230-acre blaze in Angeles National Forest

 The blaze was named the Martindale fire for Martindale Ridge Road near the fire's origin.

 The fire erupted just as weather conditions in the Southland significantly increased the danger of fires spreading rapidly.
-The Santa Ana winds were returning Monday as well as hot temperatures, leading to red flag warnings across the region.
+Santa Ana winds returned Monday as well as hot temperatures, leading to red flag warnings across the region.

+The warning for the Santa Clarita Valley and mountain areas of Los Angeles County expired at 5 p.m.
+Monday.

+Winds were blowing about 5-10 mph, with gusts about 15 mph, near the blaze, according to the National Weather Service.

 RELATED: Santa Ana winds, heat bring increased risk of wildfires